-In the second quarter of fiscal year 2003, a charge of \$3.2 million was recorded for headcount reductions as part of the integration of Benchmark under a plan to have no net increase in headcount, which caused a reduction to DLTG existing headcount.
-The charge relates to severance benefits for approximately 75 employees.
+In the second quarter of fiscal year 2003, a charge of \$3.2 million was recorded for headcount reductions as part of the integration of Benchmark under a plan to have no net increase in headcount following the acquisition, which resulted in a reduction to DLT existing headcount.
+The charge related to severance benefits for 75 employees.